paul-mcj/fodmap_app/README.md

 reactions, blog about recipes and meals, and interact with other members of the community.

+This project is a combination of personal need, clean design and modern tools.

 ## Status

 🚧 In active development!